 SO LONG AS CEDE & CO.
-IS THE REGISTERED OWNER OF THE 2005 BONDS, AS NOMINEE OF DTC, AND THE CORPORATION HAS NOT DETERMINED THAT IT IS IN THE CORPORATION'S BEST INTERESTS TO DISCONTINUE THE BOOK-ENTRY ONLY SYSTEM, REFERENCES HEREIN TO THE BONDHOLDERS, HOLDERS OR REGISTERED OWNERS OF THE 2005 BONDS SHALL MEAN CEDE & CO.
-AND SHALL NOT MEAN THE BENEFICIAL OWNERS OF THE 2005 BONDS.
+IS THE REGISTERED OWNER OF THE 2006 BONDS, AS NOMINEE OF DTC, AND THE CORPORATION HAS NOT DETERMINED THAT IT IS IN THE CORPORATION'S BEST INTERESTS TO DISCONTINUE THE BOOK-ENTRY ONLY SYSTEM, REFERENCES IN THIS OFFERING MEMORANDUM TO THE "BONDHOLDERS", "HOLDERS" OR "REGISTERED OWNERS" OF THE 2006 BONDS MEAN CEDE & CO.
+AND SHALL NOT MEAN THE BENEFICIAL OWNERS OF THE 2006 BONDS.

 The Depository Trust Company.
-DTC is a limited-purpose trust company organized under the New York Banking Law, a "banking organization" within the meaning of the New York Banking Law, a member of the Federal Reserve System, a "clearing corporation" within the meaning of the New York Uniform Commercial Code and a "clearing agency" registered pursuant to the provisions of Section 17A of the Securities Exchange Act of 1934, as amended (the "Securities Exchange Act").
-DTC holds securities that its participants ("Direct Participants" or "DTC Participants") deposit with DTC.
-DTC also facilitates the post-trade settlement among DTC Participants of sales and other securities transactions, such as transfers and pledges, in deposited securities through electronic computerized book-entry changes in Direct Participants include securities brokers and dealers, banks, trust companies, clearing corporations, and certain other organizations.
+DTC, the world's largest depository, is a limited-purpose trust company organized under the New York Banking Law, a "banking organization" within the meaning of the New York Banking Law, a member of the Federal Reserve System, a "clearing corporation" within the meaning of the New York Uniform Commercial Code and a "clearing agency" registered pursuant to the provisions of Section 17A of the Securities Exchange Act of 1934, as amended (the "Securities Exchange Act").
+DTC holds and provides asset servicing for over 2 million issues of U.S. and non-U.S. equity, corporate and municipal debt issues, and money market instruments from over 85 countries that DTC's participants ("Direct Participants" or "DTC Participants") deposit with DTC.
+DTC also facilitates the post-trade settlement among DTC Participants of sales and other securities transactions, such as transfers and pledges, in deposited securities through electronic computerized bookentry transfers and pledges between Direct Participants' accounts.
+This eliminates the need for physical movement of securities certificates.
+Direct Participants include both U.S. and non-U.S. securities brokers and dealers, banks, trust companies, clearing corporations, and certain other organizations.

-DTC is a wholly owned subsidiary of the Depository Trust & Clearing Corporation ("DTCC").
-DTCC is owned by a number of its Direct Participants and by the New York Stock Exchange, Inc., the American Stock Exchange, Inc., and the National Association of Securities Dealers, Inc. Access to the DTC system is also available to others such as securities brokers and dealers, banks, trust companies and clearing corporations that clear through or maintain a custodial relationship with a Direct Participant, either directly or indirectly ("Indirect Participants").
-The Rules applicable to DTC and its Participants are on file with the Securities and Exchange Commission.
+DTC is a wholly owned subsidiary of The Depository Trust & Clearing Corporation ("DTCC").
+DTCC, in turn, is owned by a number of the Direct Participants of DTC and members of the National Securities Clearing Corporation, Government Securities Clearing Corporation, MBS Clearing Corporation, and Emerging Markets Clearing Corporation (NSCC, GSCC, MBSCC, and EMCC, also subsidiaries of DTCC), as well as by the New York Stock Exchange, Inc., the American Stock Exchange, LLC, and the National Association of Securities Dealers, Inc. Access to the DTC system is also available to others such as both U.S. and non-U.S. securities brokers and dealers, banks, trust companies and clearing corporations that clear through or maintain a custodial relationship with a Direct Participant, either directly or indirectly (the "Indirect Participants").
+DTC has Standard & Poor's highest rating of AAA.
+The DTC Rules applicable to its Participants are on file with the Securities and Exchange Commission.
 More information about DTC can be found at www.dtcc.com.

 Clearstream International and Clearstream.
 Clearstream International is the product of the merger of Deutsche Börse and Cedel International, the European international clearing depository founded in 1970, and a number of its subsidiaries including Cedelbank.
 Clearstream International is registered in Luxembourg and has two subsidiaries - Clearstream Banking and Clearstream Services.
-Clearstream Banking ("Clearstream") contains the core clearing and settlement business and consists of Clearstream Banking Luxembourg, Clearstream Banking Frankfurt and six regional offices in Dubai, Hong Kong, London, New York, São Paulo and Tokyo.
+Clearstream Banking ("Clearstream") contains the core clearing and settlement business and consists of Clearstream Banking Luxembourg, Clearstream Banking

+Frankfurt and six regional offices in Dubai, Hong Kong, London, New York, São Paulo and Tokyo.
 Clearstream holds securities for its participating organizations ("Clearstream Participants") and facilitates the clearance and settlement of securities transactions between Clearstream Participants through electronic book-entry changes in accounts of Clearstream Participants, thereby eliminating the need for physical movement of certificates.
 As a professional depository, Clearstream is subject to regulation by the Luxembourg Monetary Institute.
 Indirect access to Clearstream is also available to others, such as banks, brokers, dealers and trust companies that clear through or maintain a custodial relationship with a Clearstream Participant, either directly or indirectly.